realtimefl/Real-Time-Forecast-Port-Everglades/index.md

 <div class="column left">
     <h1>Model Setup </h1>
     <p>
 Real time model developed using Delft3D hydrodynamic module. <strong> Click on station names </strong> to see model data at these following stations.
-Model result has been compared at South Port Everglades station (A) as NOAA buoy is placed here.
+Model results have been compared at South Port Everglades station (A) as NOAA buoy is placed here.
     </p>

 <ul>